 Brexit: The DUP were the only political party in Northern Ireland to advocate for the UK to leave the EU.
 Even other Unionist parties seen the sense in ‘remaining’ due to Northern Ireland’s special circumstances and geographical location.
 Furthermore, Northern Ireland had voted by 56% to remain in the EU; therefore, if the DUP are to become a part of the coalition government, their own Brexit stance does not reflect the wishes of those in the political sphere or the majority of the general population in the region.

 However, there is a sizable portion of Northern Ireland that are ‘moderate’ green and orange, and there are also those that are neutral – they tend to vote UUP, SDLP or Alliance Party.
 The support for these parties tends to waiver due to the hardening attitudes of the two communities though.
-For example, we have the DUP who have been uncompromising and disrespectful concerning a number of issues which increases the support from the Protestant\Unionist\Loyalist (PUL) community who appreciate this hardened stance but in turn, this increases the support for Sinn Féin from the Irish\Nationalist\Republican community who are disillusioned and sick of the DUP and British Tory politics.
-This perpetuates the cycle of sectarian politics and democracy, as that is what the Northern Ireland political establishment is plain and simple.
+For example, we have the DUP who have been uncompromising and disrespectful concerning a number of issues which increases the support from the Protestant\Unionist\Loyalist (PUL) community who appreciate this hardened stance, but in turn this increases the support for Sinn Féin from the Irish\Nationalist\Republican community who are disillusioned and sick of the DUP and British Tory politics.
+This perpetuates the cycle of sectarian politics and democracy.
+This cycle is what the Northern Ireland political establishment is built upon plain and simple.

 It is also important to note that the PUL community tend to have a ‘under siege’ mentality and are insecure in their sense of identity; therefore, they will vote DUP regardless of policy and agenda, just to assert their ‘Britishness’ and ‘Unionism’.
 I once got into a debate with a DUP supporter who voted for the party even though his daughter was a member of the LGBT community.
 His stance was that he did not care whether or not his daughter could get married to her partner at their hometown, instead it was more important to prevent ‘Catholic Terrorists’ from gaining a majority.
 The phrase ‘to cut your nose to spite your face’ is one that describes this community aptly, which is a sad and pathetic reality.